-Rear-end collisions caused by truckers are significantly more serious than those caused by motorists driving passenger vehicles.
+Rear-end accidents caused by truckers are significantly more serious than those caused by motorists driving passenger vehicles.
 That is because a truck can weigh 80,000 pounds—huge in comparison to a smaller, lighter vehicle.
 According to the Federal Motor Carrier Safety Administration (FMCSA), truckers caused 82 deaths and 6,000 injuries in rear-end collisions in 2013.
 Like with passenger vehicle rear-end collisions, the trucker rear-ending another vehicle is almost always found at fault in causing these crashes.

-Why Do Truck Rear-End Wrecks Happen?
+Why Do Truck Rear-End Accidents Happen?

-It is even more important that truckers follow the rule to stay a safe distance from the vehicles in front of them than other motorists given the damage any crash with a truck can cause.
+It is even more important that truckers follow the rule to stay a safe distance from the vehicles in front of them than other motorists given the damage any accident with a truck can cause.
 Unfortunately, truckers sometimes ignore this rule and cause rear-end collisions for the following reasons:

 - Fatigue.
 When truckers drive long hours—10 hours or more without a break—they can become fatigued or even worse, fall asleep while driving.
 This can result in them not noticing the vehicle in front of them slowing down or stopping, with disastrous results.